Trouble in Waterlily

 NPCs

-- Evandor Greycastle: Human necromancer (he/him), lawful evil, tall thin with black hair wearing black robes, a red leather vest, and a silver skull necklace
+A human novice necromancer hoping to make a name for himself.
+He is tall and thin with black hair wearing black robes, a red leather vest, and a silver skull necklace.

 Secrets